agtonybarletta/website/content/hobbies/3d-print/_index.md

 - FreeCAD CAD software
 - Ultimake Cura slicer

-Here is a list of few projects I drew and print.
+Here is a list of few projects I drew and printed.